 34. Peter Weir

 Peter Weir was born on August 21, 1944 in Sydney, New South Wales, Australia as Peter Lindsay Weir.
-He is a director and writer, known for Master and Commander: The Far Side of the World (2003), The Way Back (2010) and Witness (1985).
+He is a director and writer, known for Master and Commander: The Far Side of the World (2003), The Way Back (2010) and The Truman Show (1998).
 He has been married to Wendy Stites since 1966.
-They have two ...
+They ...

 Best Director 0/4 Best Writing, Screenplay 0/1 Best Picture 0/1

 35. Stanley Kubrick

 Stanley Kubrick was born in Manhattan, New York City, to Sadie Gertrude (Perveler) and Jacob Leonard Kubrick, a physician.
 His family were Jewish immigrants (from Austria, Romania, and Russia).
 Stanley was considered intelligent, despite poor grades at school.
 Hoping that a change of scenery would ...

 Best Director 0/4 Best Effects, Special Visual Effects 1/1 (69) Best Writing, Screenplay 0/5 Best Picture 0/3

 Ernst Ingmar Bergman was born July 14, 1918, the son of a priest.
 The film and T.V. series, The Best Intentions (1992) is biographical and shows the early marriage of his parents.
 The film 'Söndagsbarn' depicts a bicycle journey with his father.
 In the miniseries Private Confessions (1996) is the ...

 Best Director 0/3 Best Writing, Screenplay 0/5 Best Picture 0/1